Linux Piping and Redirection Explained

 26

-To examine the passwords file to get a count of logins.
-The passwords file lists the user logins along with the shell used.
+To examine the password file to get a count of logins.
+The password file lists the user logins along with the shell used.

 head -n1 /etc/passwd